Perfect Buttermilk Scones: Our No.1 Trusted Recipe

 The Perfect Accompaniments

-You can also get creative with the flavors!
+Feel free by mixing it all up with other flavors!
 The basic buttermilk recipe is a blank canvas just waiting for your personal touch.
-We love adding sultanas for a burst of sweetness, but chopped apricots, dried blueberries, or tart cranberries are equally delightful.
-They add a lovely texture and a pop of color to the fluffy interior.
+We love adding sultanas for a burst of some sweetness, or try tossing in some chopped apricots, dried blueberries, or tangy cranberries for a sweet little surprise.
+They’ll add great texture and a pop of color to those soft, pillowy insides.

 We have a sweet treat for you, here.